AELS helps students secure basic living services, such as a cell phone plan, a car, insurance, a bank account,

 speaker to help our students master the language.

-Q: Are you sure you don’t put more than 4 or 8 students in a class?
+Q: Are you sure you don’t put more than 8 students in a class?

 A: Yes, we strive to provide our